wujoho/webproject/README.md

 7. Open Internet Information Services (IIS) Manager.
 Under connections select the server, then in the center pane under Management select Configuration Editor.
 Under Section select system.webServer/handlers.
 Under Section select Unlock Section.
 This is required because the `C:/inetpub/wwwroot/web.config` creates a [route handler](https://pypi.org/project/wfastcgi/#route-handlers) for our project.

 8. Add Virtual Directory.
-In order to enable serving static files map a static alias to the static directory, `C:/inetpub/wwwroot/webproject/static/`, this directory includes the second `web.config` file.
+In order to enable serving static files map a static alias to the static directory, `C:/inetpub/wwwroot/webproject/static/`, this directory includes the second `web.config` file, collect static files by running `python manage.py collectstatic` in the CMD terminal as Administrator

 9. Refresh the server and navigate to `localhost`